apollo

 Taking Pregabalin with diazepam may increase side effects such as dizziness, confusion, drowsiness and difficulty concentrating.
 Hence, consult the doctor before taking diazepam with Pregabalin.

-Pregabalin may cause side effects like dizziness, somnolence (sleepiness/drowsiness), dry mouth, oedema (fluid overload with swelling), blurred vision, weight gain and abnormal thinking (difficulty with concentration/attention).
-Most of these side effects do not require medical attention.
-However, if the side effects persist or worsen, consult a doctor.
+Pregabalin may cause common side effects, such as dizziness, somnolence (sleepiness/drowsiness), dry mouth, oedema (fluid overload with swelling), blurred vision, weight gain, and abnormal thinking (difficulty with concentration/attention).
+Most of these side effects do not require medical attention and will gradually resolve over time.
+However, if the side effects persist or worsen, please consult your doctor.